mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-postgis-(Advanced-due-to-multiple-dependencies).md

 $ conda build .
 ```

-The next error message from configure is:
+The next error message from `configure` is:

 ```
 checking for xml2-config... no
 configure: error: could not find xml2-config from libxml2 within the current path.
 You may need to try re-running configure with a --with-xml2config parameter.
 ```

-I need to install libxml2.
+I need to install `libxml2` package.
 See if it's available:

 ```
 $ conda search libxml2